 Joined up thinking, setting up a Multiple Sclerosis / Urology Service

-This project was awarded runner-up in the Project Award 2019.View more projects
+This project was awarded runner-up .View more projects

 The Multiple Sclerosis (MS) / Urology servicewas set by up Liam Rice, MS Nurse Specialist and Consultant Urological Surgeon Miss Reid in 2014.
 This innovative service was established to provide a robust, pathway driven service to help MS patient’s better cope with debilitating bladder and bowel problems.